 Abuse may be committed by adult men or women and by other children and young people.
-The four types of abuse are physical, sexual, emotional and neglect a) Children Missing Education
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.

-Details of the definitions of the 4 types of abuse are included as Appendix A
+The four types of abuse are physical, sexual, emotional and neglect

-Detailed below are a number of specific categories where there is evidence of increased vulnerability, and all school staff understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency
+Details of the definitions of the 4 types of abuse are included as Appendix B Detailed below are a number of specific categories where there is evidence of increased vulnerability, and all school staff understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency.